Signal Transduction and Therapeutics Program

 Richard Finn, M.D.

-Meetings and Events
+Meetings and seminars

-- Quarterly seminars given by invited speakers from outside institutions
+- Quarterly seminars given by members of the research program and by invited speakers from outside institutions

 The following list is for upcoming events and seminars of notable interest to the Signal Transduction and Therapeutics Program and its members.
 This calendar is updated automatically.

 For a list of all upcoming JCCC events (including other research programs, patients and survivors, and the UCLA Jonsson Cancer Center Foundation), please visit the Events Calendar.

 |UCLA CTSI Seminar featuring Dr. Navdeep Chandel||April 12, 2023 12:00 PM - 1:00 PM|

 |UCLA Jonsson Comprehensive Cancer Center Annual All Center Retreat||May 02, 2023 7:00 AM - 5:30 PM|

 |UCLA CTSI Seminar featuring Dr. Yvonne Chen||May 10, 2023 12:00 PM - 1:00 PM|